skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-4refactoringPrimesGeneratorPart1.md

 - [ ] Right-click on "PrintPrimesTest" (either the filename or the tab) and select: `Run 'PrintPrimesTest'` from the given menu.
 This will verify that everything is setup properly.
-Ask for help If the test fails.
+Ask for help if the test fails.

 - [ ] Take a look at the `PrimePrinter.java` and its `main` method.
 This is the method we will be refactoring.

 ## Step 1: Rename Variables

 1. The first and easiest thing to fix are the variable names.
-The table below lists the variables used by the program.
-For each variable, read the description of what the variable represents and choose a better name for the variable.
-Note that for some variables, it is how the name is formatted rather than the name itself that can be improved (e.g., camel-case instead of all-caps).
+The second and third columns of the table below gives the variables used by the program and a description of what the variable represents.
+The first column gives a new-and-improved name for most of the variables.

+Take a look through the list of variables names.
+Note that for some variables, it is how the name is formatted rather than the name itself that needed to be improved (e.g., camel-case instead of all-caps).

 | New Name          | Current Name     | Description
 |------------------ | ---------------- | ------------------------------------------------------